Opel Senator: Names and markets

 The Senator A and Monza were initially sold in the United Kingdom as the Vauxhall Royale (and Vauxhall Royale Coupé).
 Unlike other members of the joint Opel/Vauxhall model programme of the period, the Royale was simply a badge engineered version of the Senator with only detail differences from its Opel sister.

 Following the merger of the UK Opel and Vauxhall dealer networks in 1982, the Opel marque was repositioned as a performance-luxury brand, and the Vauxhall Royale models were dropped in favour of the Opel Senator/Monza, coinciding with the "A2" mid-cycle facelift.
 This policy was reversed in late 1984, with the Senator reverting to Vauxhall branding for the 1985 model year, but the Monza remained on sale as an Opel until its discontinuation at the end of 1987.

 The vehicle was also available in South Africa as the Chevrolet Senator until 1982, when it was rebadged as an Opel.
+It filled the gap left by the Holden based Chevrolet Caprice Classic, which was sold there from 1975 to 1978.
 The Chevrolet Senator was fitted with a locally built version of Chevrolet's 250 inline-six (4,093 cc), with 132 PS.
 The post-1982 South African Opel Senator received Australian-built, six-cylinder engines.
 In Serbia, the locally assembled Senator received the 2.5-litre six and was badged the "Opel Kikinda".

 The Senator and Rekord E were used as the base vehicle from which the Holden Commodore was developed for the Australian and New Zealand markets.
 The later VK Commodore was a hybrid between the two Opel cars, featuring the Senator's six-light glasshouse grafted onto the Rekord E derived shell.
 The Daewoo Royale did the reverse, utilizing the Opel Rekord E2 glasshouse combined with the Senator front, except for the Daewoo Royale Salon Super, which used the Senator bodyshell in its entirety (albeit with different taillights).
 Later models were heavily facelifted, modernizing their appearance and masking their Senator origins.